amm009uk/esp8266/README.md

-# ESP8266
+# ESP8266 over multiple devices

+## This project assumes the following:
+      ### you know what a ESP8266 device is and how to upload code to it
+      ### you have MQTT Broker running
       ### you want to integrate the ESP8266 with your Home Automation system through MQTT messages

 -------------------------------------------------------------------------------------------------------------
 ## Features

-- Custom firmware to take control of the ESP8266 and integrate with MQTT Broker.
+- Custom firmware to control ESP8266 and integrate with MQTT Broker.
 The Broker would typically integrate with your Home Automation system

 - One firmware to support multiple devices:
     - SonOff Basic